arielalvesdutra/arielalvesdutra/Python.md

 # Python

-Bellow I will list the projects that I built with `Python`.
+below I will list the projects that I built with `Python`.

 [**File random line**](https://github.com/arielalvesdutra/file-random-line).